There can be many reasons. All of them can be understood and overcome.

 We could almost answer this question with another one: How could a man not feel shame after having sexual experiences that totally conflict with how society tells us males are told they’re supposed to be?
 We’re told:

 In short, you’ve always gotten the message that what society deems as ‘real men’ don’t have the experiences you’ve had, so no wonder you feel ashamed about having them.

 It’s also possible that the shame you feel, if it’s very intense and almost constant, has other sources, particularly shaming experiences with parents or others that left you feeling “less than” and unworthy of respect or care.
-Both shame and guilt are discussed in more detail in the Masculinity, Self-Esteem & Identity section of Online Readings.
+Both shame and guilt are discussed in more detail in the Masculinity, Self-Esteem & Identity section of Topics.